ZhaozzReal/IPAFinder/README.md

 ## Description

 IPAFinder performs *de novo* identification and quantification of dynamic IpA events using standard RNA-seq, regardless of any prior poly(A) site annotation.
 Assuming there is an intronic poly(A) site used in a given intron, IPAFinder models the normalized single-nucleotide resolution RNA-seq read coverage profiles and identifies profound drop in coverage to infer the used poly(A) site.
-To detect skipped IpA (or splicing-coupled IpA), IPAFinder recognized cryptic 3′ splice site by junction-spanning reads and concatenated preceding exon to potential terminal exon.
+To detect skipped IpA, IPAFinder recognized cryptic 3′ splice site by junction-spanning reads and concatenated preceding exon to potential terminal exon.
 IPAFinder also has the ability to exclude alternative splicing events such as alternative 5′ splice site and cryptic exon activation by recognizing junction-spanning reads.